 Things to Let Go of To Be HAPPY: What I Did Last Year

 First, I said, I don’t “have to” follow trends.

 I made the decision over a year ago that I had been wasting too much money on things that were currently popular, but not truly “me” down to my core, then inevitably hating them a season later.
 It was a cycle that was bad for both me and the environment.

-It would start by seeing an Instagram influencer, usually much younger than myself and possibly from the cast of The Bachelor, wearing something hip and figure flattering.
+It would start by seeing an Instagram influencer, usually much younger than myself and possibly from the cast of The Bachelor, wearing something hip and figure-flattering.
 Then, I would think, well she looks great in that and she probably knows “what’s in” far better than I do, so a cold shoulder top it is!
 I’d wear it once or twice then stare blankly into a closet filled with shirts with gaping holes on the shoulders.

-Instead, I found some bloggers who had classic, preppy style that seemed to match me more closely and read a few books about to get things started.
+Instead, I found some bloggers who had classic, preppy style that seemed to match me more closely and read a few books about getting things started.
 Then, I defined in very specific detail how I wanted to present myself (everything from brands to styles and easy-to-maintain materials), and I am now constantly mindful of asking myself whether something is a 100% match for me long term and if it’s worth a permanent loss of my money to purchase it.

-It’s been so incredibly freeing to feel like my clothing is an outward expression of my inward self and to know that the pieces I choose are long term investments.
+It’s been so incredibly freeing to feel like my clothing is an outward expression of my inward self and to know that the pieces I choose are long-term investments.
 It feels like I have found myself.

 - The Conscious Closet (Life changing!
-One of my all time favorite books!)
+One of my all-time favorite books!)

 - Classic Style (Another one of my favorites)